 Over 200 million devices worldwide are capable of streaming Netflix content.
-Sitting on top of a microservice architecture, the entire ecosystem generates 1+ trillion events every day to feed critical Netflix systems to monitor service health, to detect fraudulent behaviors, and to improve customer experience, etc.
+Sitting on top of a microservice architecture, the entire ecosystem generates more than a trillion events each day to feed critical Netflix systems to monitor service health, detect fraudulent behaviors, improve customer experience, etc.

-Zhenzhong Xu is currently a Software Engineer working on highly scalable and resilient streaming data infrastructure at Netflix.
-Previously, he was a core contributor to Microsoft Azure datacenter operating system reconciliation management & resiliency functionalities.
-He is passionate about anything related to real time data systems & large scale distributed system.
+Zhenzhong Xu is a software engineer working on highly scalable and resilient streaming data infrastructure at Netflix.
+Previously, he was a core contributor to Microsoft Azure data center operating system reconciliation management and resiliency functionalities.
+He is passionate about anything related to real-time data systems and large-scale distributed systems.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com